Smilin-Dominator/mysql-and-python-billing/README.md

     - If successful, it'll say so.
 Or else, it'll loop until you provide the correct name.
 - Kill Prompt (Enter Password: )
     - To enter this screen, type 'Kill' in the ID Prompt.
-    - You'll be prompted to enter the password, the default is '627905', feel free to change it (connector.py)
+    - You will have to enter the password you set in (main.py).
+Once you set it, there is no way to reset or recover it.
+As it's stored as a hash in (passwd.txt), it has 2 salts, on either side of the text.
+    - It covers the input, so it looks like you're not typing anything, but you are.
     - If successful, it'll kill the process, make sure you delete the Bill manually, if you tried to checkout before doing the above.
 - Update Prompt (What Would You Like To Update?
 (Name): )
     - To enter this screen, type 'update' in the ID Prompt.